Can there actually be such a thing as a fear of sobriety? Absolutely. And there’s a word for it: Nifaliophobia.

 Dealing With "Boredom"

 Another common reason people may be afraid to get sober is that they think life might become “boring” once they’ve quit all their vices.
 Many times, social events and outings center around drinking alcohol.
 The recovering alcoholic may think that they won’t fit in or be able to partake in events without alcohol, or people will think they’re no fun anymore, when in fact, the complete opposite is true.
-Life becomes more rich when you’re sober.
+Life becomes richer when you’re sober.
 The fog lifts, the poor behavior stops, and people generally become happier and easier to be around.
 The mind clears, there is more peace, more clarity and a better ability to function.
 All of which are just some of the many reasons why being sober far outweighs being addicted to drugs or alcohol.